HanielB/2022.2-lp/_lessons/06-languages/formal-semantics.md

 [Satisfiability Modulo Theories (SMT)](https://en.wikipedia.org/wiki/Satisfiability_Modulo_Theories) is the satisfiability problem in first-order logic modulo a set of background theories.
 Thus one asks whether a given formula is satisfiable according to a fixed interpretation of some symbols (for example that the symbol `+` in a formula refers to arithmetic addition).

 The [cvc5 SMT solver](https://cvc5.github.io/) is a state-of-the-art solver for SMT problems.
-It can attempt to solve any problem formulated in SMT.
-The system accepts [SMT-LIB](https://smtlib.cs.uiowa.edu/) as an input format as well as multiple APIs (in [Python](https://cvc5.github.io/docs/cvc5-1.0.0/api/python/python.html), [C++](https://cvc5.github.io/docs/cvc5-1.0.0/api/cpp/cpp.html), and [Java](https://cvc5.github.io/docs/cvc5-1.0.0/api/java/java.html)).
+It can attempt to solve any problem formulated as an SMT problem.
+The system accepts [SMT-LIB](https://smtlib.cs.uiowa.edu/) as an input format and also provides APIs (in [Python](https://cvc5.github.io/docs/cvc5-1.0.0/api/python/python.html), [C++](https://cvc5.github.io/docs/cvc5-1.0.0/api/cpp/cpp.html), and [Java](https://cvc5.github.io/docs/cvc5-1.0.0/api/java/java.html)).

 ### Program equivalence